 - Not waterproof.

-- May face problem with break-in period at first.
+- May face a problem with the break-in period at first.

-- Proper maintenance is needed and need to apply Proofide (Brooks Leather Conditioner) from time to time.
+- Proper maintenance is needed and needs to apply Proofide (Brooks Leather Conditioner) from time to time.

 - Leather might be slippery and rider may slip off the saddle.